 Planting your first vegetable with kids is a fun and rewarding activity.
 It gets the kids outside and lets them be responsible for what they’ve planted.

-From planting a few plants, watering to finally harvesting their own vegetable, it’s an enjoyable experience your children will remember for the rest of their lives.
+From planting a few plants, and watering to finally harvesting their own vegetable, it’s an enjoyable experience your children will remember for the rest of their lives.

 Oh, this is such a great article.
 Thanks so much for sharing.
 Terrific photos, too!!